 As the first thing, let’s understand if a marble is the same as granite.
 Marble is not the same as granite.
 It is true that both of them are natural stones.
-However, you will be able to discover a variety of differences in between them.
+However, you will be able to discover a variety of differences between marble and granite.

 With that in mind, let’s check what granite is.
 Granite can simply be defined as a granular igneous rock.
 It has got a phaneritic texture.
 The crystallization of magma, which takes place along with time, under the surface of the earth is responsible for creating granite.

-When you compare the two options, you will notice that granite is more vulnerable towards the stains.
+When you compare the two options, you will notice that granite is more vulnerable to stains.
 However, an effective sealant should be kept on the surface to minimize the extent of the damage.

 When you get a marble or a granite countertop, you tend to pay more attention to the appearance as well.
 The appearance of marble and granite is different from each other.